 If the free sample is the same pack as the standard supplied pack, you can use the same GTIN code (or create another one if you prefer).
 If the free sample is a special pack (eg reduced pack size, …), a different GTIN seems appropriate.
-Important is that the packs are indicated as free sample in the repository system and that the packs are decommissioned as free samples before they are distributed (art.
+Important is that the packs are decommissioned as free samples before they are distributed (art.
 41 of the DR).

 For Reimbursable products that are carrying a serial number in the linear barcode today, but that are on the “white list” (annex I of the DR), do they need to carry the safety features when distributed through public pharmacies?